Should replacing meat with insects be your New Year’s resolution?

 I personally joined the board as Director.
-Since this is our first public investment and given the growing interest in the alternative protein space, I wanted to take a moment to share why we invested.
+Since this is my first public investment and given the growing interest in the alternative protein space, I wanted to take a moment to share why we invested.

 Recently, there’s been a lot of buzz around insects as a potential food source.
 Every week, a new article reviews innovative chefs using insects (Londoners, check out Grub Kitchen!), or discusses a new insect-focused startups (we counted 250+ new start-ups in the insect sector for food or feed uses!).
 You might have even been forward-thinking enough to taste a grilled cricket!

 Beyond the everyday hype, however, insects have been a major topic of discussion for scientists and food experts for over a decade.
 In a 200-plus-page report issued in 2013, Edible Insects: Future Prospects For Food And Feed Security, the FAO provided the first comprehensive assessment of insects’ current and potential uses food for humans and livestock, and labelled insects as unexplored nutrition source that can help address global food insecurity.
 “If we think about edible insects, there’s a huge potential that has essentially not been tapped yet,” said Eva Muller, the Director of FAO’s Forest Economics, Policy and Products Division.“Most [insects] are just collected and there’s very little experience in insect farming”.

 So what’s really happening, and why is it worth diving deeper whether you are sensitive to sustainability-oriented topics or not?